finos/open-source-readiness/docs/bok/Activities/Level-3/Public-Development.md

 ---
-title: Open Source Development In A Public Repository
+title: Developing in the Open
 tags:
   - Developer (Role)
   - Level 3 (OSMM)